-31 March 2010
+31 Mar 31 March 2010

 Financial assumptions % p.a.
 Nominal % p.a.
 Real

 Discount rate 6.1% 2.8%

-Pay increases 5.3% 2%
+Pay increases 5.3% 2.0%

-Price inflation/Pension increases 3.3% -
+Price inflation/Pension increases 3.3%

-^{} plus an allowance for promotional pay increases.
+\ Plus an allowance for promotional pay increases.
 Short term pay growth was assumed to be 1% p.a. for 2010/11 and 2011/12, reverting to 5.3% p.a. thereafter.

 The key demographic assumption was the allowance made for longevity.
+The Baseline longevity assumptions adopted at this valuation were in line with standard SAPS mortality tables, and included improvements based on medium cohort projections and a 1% p.a. underpin effective from 2007.
 Based on these assumptions, the average future life expectancies at age 65 are as follows: